-Past investments of the Environment and Natural Resources Trust Fund (ENRTF) provided Dakota County with the opportunity to develop the Farmland and Natural Area Protection Plan and the Vermillion River Corridor Plan which provided the foundation for an integrated, comprehensive countywide land conservation vision, priorities and implementation strategies.
+Past investments of the Environment and Natural Resources Trust Fund (ENRTF) provided Dakota County with the opportunity to develop the Farmland and Natural Area Protection Plan and the Vermilllion River Corridor Plan which provided the foundation for a comprehensive and integrated countywide land conservation vision and priorities and implementation strategies.
 The initial funding lead to the successful passage of a \$20M bond referendum in 2002 that has resulted in the permanent protection of nearly 10,000 acres and 57 miles of shoreline with an estimated fair market valueof \$75M.

-Current and recommended ENRTF allocations are focused on many of the same habitat areas included in this proposal.
+Current ENRTF allocations are focused on many of the same habitat areas included in this proposal.
 Dakota County has already conducted extensive testing to establish significant water quality impairments.
 A significant benefit of these habitat protection and improvement projects are to prevent or reduce impairments that would otherwise require Clean Water Funds.

-Much of the riparian habitat work is also included within the County's 200-mile regional greenway plan that focuses on integrating wildlife habitat, water quality and outdoor recreation within multi-purpose corridors.
+Much of the riparian habitat work is also included within the County's 200-mile regional greenway plan that focuses on integrating willidfe habitat, water quality and outdoor recreation within multi-purpose corridors.
 Many of the greenways are located along rivers and streams and the objective is to protect the corridors first and make provisions for potential recreational trail development at a future time.
 Metropolitan Council funds, through their bonding authority or through their Legacy Parks and Trails funds may be available for partial land acquisition funding.

-Accelerates or Supplements Current Efforts:
+Accelerates or Supplements Current Efforts

 The County has been undertaking an ambitious and award-winning, long-term approach to land conservation for the last ten years.
-The key components to this successful approach has been to develop integrated and comprehensive plans involving multiple interests, effectively using technology, reling on strategic collaboration, treating landowners fairly, and having commited local funds to match non-County funds.
+The key components to this successful approach has been to develop inclusive and excellent plans, effectively use technology, rely on strategic collaboration, treat landowners fairly, and have commited local funds available to match non-County funds.
 This proposal would allow the County to continue these critical, long-term goals of combining various funding sources to achieve multiple public benefits in a very strategic and cost-effective manner.
-Of the approximately 350 river and stream miles (excluding the Mississippi and Minnesota Rivers) in the County , nearly 120 miles are now protected.
-This project would also provide near complete protection of the 300+ acre Marcott Chain of Lakes in Inver Grove Heights and facilitate the recently established Darvan Acres Outdoor Skills and Environmental education Center to provide more convenient programs and classes for hunting, fishing and other activities to the metro population.

-Funding for fee title acquisition in which the County is willing to own land outside of the park system or to partner with the DNR to provide wildlife habitat protection and outdoor recreation opportunities would be another very positive step in achieving its overall land conservation vision.
+Of the approximately 350 river and stream miles (excluding the Mississippi and Minnesota Rivers) in the County , nearly 120 are now protected.
+This project would also provide near complete protection of the 300+ acre Marcott Chain of Lakes in Inver Grove Heights and allow the Darvan Acres Outdoor Skills Center to provide more convenient programs and classes for hunting, fishing and other activities to the metro population.
+This funding for projects in which the County is now willing to own land outside of the park system to provide wildlife habitat protection and outdoor recreation opportunities would be another very positive step in achieving its land conservation vision.

-Sustainability and Maintenance:
+Sustainability and Maintenance